Concepts of actors and organizations in Bonita.

 The Bonita model for managing an organization assumes that you use the same organization information for other tools and that it is stored in an LDAP directory.
 Bonita has three tools you can use to manage your organization information:

-LDAP synchronizer (in the Enterprise, Performance, Efficiency, and Teamwork editions of Bonita), for keeping the Bonita organization synchronized with your external LDAP directory.
+LDAP synchronizer (in Bonita subscription editions only), for keeping the Bonita organization synchronized with your external LDAP directory.
 Synchronization is one-way, from LDAP to Bonita.
 You can run the synchronizer once to load the organization then manage it within Bonita Portal, or you can run the synchronizer on a schedule and manage the organization externally.

 Bonita Portal, for managing organization information in production within Bonita.
 You can manage users, groups, and roles.
 You can also import or export the organization information.